-The table above lists the sites of the annual meetings through 1995.
-Although all but two meetings were held in the US, the leadership encouraged attendance from throughout North America and tried to select the most accessible locations.
-In 1976, the annual meeting was held in Toronto and featured a special symposium, “Prospects in Neuroscience: A View From Three Nations.”58 The first president from outside the US, Albert Aguayo, an Argentinian-Canadian working at McGill, served in 1987-88.
+Table 6 lists the sites of the Annual Meetings through 1995.
+Although all but two Meetings were held in the U.S., the leadership encouraged attendance from throughout North America and tried to select the locations most accessible to international members.
+In 1976, the Annual Meeting was held in Toronto and featured a special symposium, “Prospects in Neuroscience: A View From Three Nations.”62 The first president from outside the U.S., Albert Aguayo, an Argentinian-Canadian working at McGill, took office in 1987.

-Annual meeting attendance certainly is one core measure of a society’s success.
+Annual Meeting attendance certainly is one core measure of success.
 From this perspective, SfN was spectacularly successful.
-As shown by Figure 18, annual meeting attendance during the 1970s rose far more rapidly than any of SfN’s founders could have imagined.
-A respectable number of 1,400 individuals attended the 1971 meeting.
-By the end of the decade, attendance had increased to almost 6,000, and abstract submissions (Figure 19) were about to exceed 3,600.
+As shown in Figure 18, Annual Meeting attendance during the 1970s rose far more rapidly than any of SfN’s founders could have imagined.
+A respectable number of 1,400 individuals had attended the 1971 Meeting.
+By the end of that decade, attendance had increased to almost 6,000, and abstract submissions (figure 19) were about to exceed 3,600.

 Annual Meeting Highlights

-The 1972 meeting was scheduled for Houston and again included a public lecture on “Neuroscience in the Public Interest.”
-Although Floyd Bloom and other Society leaders saw the meeting as a valuable resource for neuroscientists across the country, they were concerned that members might be unwilling to make transcontinental journeys every year.1 Under the direction of F. G. Worden, the Houston Program Committee experimented with different types of presentations such as demonstrations, panel discussions of precirculated materials, and poster sessions, since “the launching of a new society offers an opportunity to try to rescue the scientific community from the strait jacket of the traditional format.”2 The majority of the proposed abstracts, however, were for the traditional 10-minute presentation format, so the Program Committee adjusted the schedule so as to accommodate both traditional and more “experimental” formats.3 They planned nearly a full day of physiological and behavioral demonstrations, and arranged for a “Women’s Hospitality Room” at the Shamrock Hotel where “social registrants” could relax and socialize during the day while their spouses attended the scientific sessions.4 Despite these attractive features, attendance in Houston was slightly lower than at the Washington meeting the year before.
+The 1972 Meeting was scheduled for Houston and again included a public session on “Neuroscience in the Public Interest.”
+Although Floyd Bloom and other Society leaders saw the meeting as a valuable resource for neuroscientists across the country, they were concerned that members might be unwilling to make transcontinental journeys every year.63 Under the direction of F. G. Worden, the Houston Program Committee experimented with different types of presentations such as demonstrations, panel discussions of pre-circulated materials, and poster sessions, since “the launching of a new society offers an opportunity to try to rescue the scientific community from the straitjacket of the traditional format.”64 The majority of the proposed abstracts, however, were for the traditional 10-minute presentation format, so the Program Committee adjusted the schedule so as to accommodate both traditional and more “experimental” formats.65 The Committee planned nearly a full day of physiological and behavioral demonstrations and arranged for a “Women’s Hospitality Room” at the Shamrock Hotel where “social registrants” could relax and socialize during the day while their spouses attended the scientific sessions.66 [In that day and age, it was assumed that all “social registrants” would be female.]
+Despite these attractive features, attendance in Houston was slightly lower than at the Washington Meeting the year before.

-The 1973 Program Committee, chaired by Floyd Bloom, nevertheless determinedly planned a full docket at the third meeting, scheduled for November in San Diego.5 In addition to the usual presentations and public lectures, they also set aside time for special interest dinners, identifying a dozen different scientific subspecialties within neuroscience.
-There were clinically oriented groups, such as EEG, neuroendocrinology, sensorimotor integration, vision, and psychopharmacology; groups focused on experimental techniques, such as tissue culture and neuromodeling, and groups focused on brain function, chemistry, and structures: motivation, neurochemistry, neurotransmitters, memory, and morphology.6 The Program Committee’s efforts were an outstanding success; so many neuroscientists came to San Diego that a large number of sessions were standing room only and SfN President Walle Nauta asked Bloom to apologize to the attendees.7
+The 1973 Program Committee, chaired by Floyd Bloom, nevertheless determinedly planned a full docket at the third meeting, scheduled for November in San Diego.67 In addition to the usual presentations and public lectures, they also set aside time for special interest dinners, identifying a dozen different scientific subspecialties within neuroscience.
+There were clinically oriented groups, such as EEG, neuroendocrinology, sensorimotor integration, vision, and psychopharmacology; groups focused on experimental techniques, such as tissue culture and neuromodeling; and groups focused on brain function, chemistry, and structures: motivation, neurochemistry, neurotransmitters, memory, and morphology.68 The Program Committee’s efforts were an outstanding success; so many neuroscientists came to San Diego that a large number of sessions were standing room only and SfN President Walle Nauta asked Bloom to apologize to the attendees.69